 - Preview your branches.

-- Delete your Wait for event split action by selecting this option or clicking Delete Step in the upper-right corner of the Split editor.
+- Delete your subscriber event split action by selecting this option or clicking Delete Step in the upper-right corner of the Split editor.

 - Add or remove a subscriber tag based on which path the subscriber takes.
 In the example above, subscribers will be tagged as conditioner or shampoo based on their response to the Wait for Susbcriber Response Split.